O1.2 Long-acting bronchodilators

 Long-acting bronchodilators produce significant improvements in lung function, symptoms and quality of life (Braido 2013), as well as decreasing exacerbations.
 These benefits come at a cost of increased adverse effects, which are generally of mild to moderate severity.

 O1.2.1 Long-acting muscarinic antagonists (LAMA)

-A network meta-analysis of clinical trials of at least 12 weeks duration comparing the efficacy of LAMAs versus placebo in preventing moderate-to-severe and severe COPD exacerbations suggested that there were no statistically significant differences among LAMAs.
-Tiotropium dry powder inhaler was the only LAMA formulation which reduced severe exacerbations (HR 0.73; 95% CrI 0.60– 0.86) (Oba 2015) [evidence level I].
-Another network meta-analysis showed that all current LAMAs have similar efficacy in terms of change in FEV1, SGRQ, dyspnoea index and rescue medications (Ismaila 2015) [evidence level I].
-However, direct head to head double-blind comparisons of the different LAMAs are not available, meaning that choice of LAMA inhaler depends on patient and clinician preferences.
+Network meta-analyses of LAMAs: A network meta-analysis of LAMAs versus placebo showed that there were no statistically significant differences among LAMAs in preventing moderate-to-severe COPD exacerbations (Oba 2015) [evidence level I].
+Tiotropium HandiHaler was the only LAMA formulation which reduced severe exacerbations (HR 0.73; 95% CrI 0.60– 0.86).
+Another network meta-analysis showed that current LAMAs have similar efficacy for change in FEV1, SGRQ, dyspnoea and rescue medication use (Ismaila 2015) [evidence level I].
+However, with few head to head comparisons of LAMAs available, the choice of LAMA and inhaler device depends on patient and clinician preferences.< Prev Next >